inaos/inac/doc/manual.md

 This will run all benchmarks with the defined repetitions and iterations.
 The reports will be generated in the current working directory.

-The benchmark runner looks for command line arguments
+The benchmark runner looks for command line arguments:

  - `r`: specify the report location
  - `n`: to restrict benchmark execution by a name  filter
  - `x-repeat`: to override the number of repetitions
  - `x-iter`: to override the number of iterations
- - `x-warmp-up`: define the number of warm-up iteration (default 0)
+ - `x-warmp-up`: define the number of warm-up iterations (default 0)
  - `cache-size`: to specify L1/L2/L3 cache size
- - `disable-aggregation`:
+ - `disable-aggregation`:  disable result aggregation.

 A more advanced benchmark runner could take in account of these command line